redhat-cop/edge.microshift/roles/image_builder/README.md

 Type: file / string
 Required: false

-Pull secret allows authentication with the container registries that serve the container images used by MicroShift.
+Pull secret allows authentication with the container registries that serve the container images used by the official Red Hat supported MicroShift.

+For downloading the pull secret from the Red Hat Hybrid Cloud Console, click [here](https://console.redhat.com/openshift/install/pull-secret)

 Example:
 ```yaml